Blog & News

 Science fiction writers have been correct on many of their predictions in the past, so why should this be an exception?
 What “super-powers” might we all already have?

 That is all for now, I hope you liked my ramblings!
-If you’d like to hear more of my ponderings, you should head over to the iD Tech 365 forums where I’m a moderator, then we can chat all day!
+If you’d like to hear more of my ponderings, you should head over to the Tech Rocket forums where I’m a moderator, then we can chat all day!
 Grizzle it out!

 Here is one more bit of technology that leverages vision and visual processing to make a better you!